 Glade Wharf to Clinton Hut – 5-kilometers

-The first day of the hike, forest walk on a flat terrain, is very short and takes around 1-1.5 hours.
-Given the short day ahead, I used the late track transport option and arrived at the trailhead at around 3pm.
-Along the trail, there are some suspension bridges and nice scenery opening to the Clinton River.
+The first day of the hike, a forest walk on a flat terrain, is very short and takes around 1-1.5 hours.
+Given the short day ahead, I left Te Anau with a 1 pm shuttle and arrived at the trailhead at around 3 pm.
+Along the trail, there are some suspension bridges and nice scenery occasionally opening to the Clinton River.
 It is an enjoyable stroll that leaves you plenty of time at the hut to get ready for the real hike the next day.

 Clinton Hut to Mintaro Hut – 17.5-kilometers